DIYbiosphere/sphere/docs/copyright/terms-of-use.md

 layout: docs
 permalink: docs/copyright/terms-of-use/
 crumb: copyright
-title: Copyright License Terms
+title: Terms of Use
-summary: Terms of (re)use and the share permissions for the project in simple english
+summary: Copyright License Terms for the project in simple english
 ---

-**All the work in this project, except where otherwise noted\*, is freely available to use, modify and distribute** :two_hearts:
+**All the work in this project, except where [otherwise noted][noting-copyright], is freely available to use, modify and distribute** :two_hearts:

-The project covers two types of Work which require different copyright terms:
+The project covers two types of Work which require different copyright terms.
+The fully understand these terms the complete legal codes should be reviewed.
+The following is a human readable summary:

 - the **Library** which includes all the Content (text, images) and Data in the entries and is dedicated to the Public Domain with [CC0][cc0], which allows for a completely free use of the work.
     - You can: use, modify, distribute original or derivative works for ANY purpose; personal, commercial, etc.